SkBlaz/tax2vec/README.md

 from tax2vec.preprocessing import *
 ```

-Next, we load the corpus using in-built methods.
+Next, we load the corpus using the in-built methods.
 Note that any tokenizer can be used for this!

 ```python